antimatter15/autograph/README.md

 We've included a helper method `skipIf(shouldSkip: boolean, fn: function)` which you can use to easily substitute a function for a dummy function (you shouldn't use if statements because then Autograph won't know which fields are needed to run the query when it's actually time to call the function).

-## What is autograph?

-Autograph lets you use graphql to load data.

-## Ways to use Autograph:

-- React Suspense (suspend rendering until data loaded / loading placeholder boundaries)
-- NextJS (server side isomorphic rendering)
-- React Render Prop (show placeholder until data is loaded)
-- React Higher Order Component (wrap a component so that it is passed Query as a prop)

-## How autograph works

-React works by first rendering to a virtual dom, figuring out which elements need to be created and updated, and applying the appropriate changes to the DOM.
-Autograph essentially makes use of a virtual virtual dom— a cursory rendering pass where it tries to figure out what pieces of data your app needs to render.
-From this it automatically generates a GraphQL query that fetches only the data that your app needs and nothing more.

-If you use typescript, you can import the type definitions generated by Autograph and have typescript statically ensure that all of your rendering code is compliant with your graphql schema.

-## Browser Compatibility

-Autograph supports all browsers that React supports (IE9+).

-## What does it look like?